Dmitri Volkogonov: Last years

 "Despite his undergoing extensive surgery for colon and liver cancer" in 1991, the pace of both his political activity and the publication of his writings increased sharply.

 During the August 1991 coup attempt in which a hardliners attempted to wrest control from Gorbachev in an attempt to reassert the Communist Party's power in the Soviet Union, Volkogonov was in a hospital in London.
 When Volkogonov saw the news of the coup on television, he said to his editor, "So, they've done it."
 Defense Minister Dmitry Yazov, who had fired Volkogonov from the Institute three months earlier, had told him, "something will happen to get rid of the likes of you."
 From his hospital bed Volkogonov broadcast an appeal on the BBC to the Soviet army to not obey the orders of the coup leaders.

-Volkogonov was the co-chairman of Task Force Russia, an American Russian organization tasked with finding American POWs in Russia.
+Volkogonov was the co-chairman of Task Force Russia, an American Russian organisation tasked with finding American POWs in Russia.
 He told a US Senate committee that 730 American airmen had been captured on Cold War spy flights.

+In October 1993, he took an active part in the dispersal of the Congress of People's Deputies and the Supreme Soviet of Russia, serving as an aide to Deputy Defense Minister Konstantin Kobets.
+He was deputy head of the task force tasked with storming the Supreme Soviet.
+(According to Deputy Speaker of the Supreme Soviet Yuri Voronin, at the height of the shelling of the White House, he told him over the phone: "The situation has changed.
+The President, as Supreme Commander-in-Chief, signed a decree to the Minister of Defense to storm the House of Soviets and assumed full responsibility.
+We will suppress the putsch at any cost.
+Order in Moscow will be restored by the army".)

+In 1993, he was elected to the State Duma of the Federal Assembly of Russia of the first convocation, where he was a member of the Choice of Russia faction and the Defense Committee.